stephw-tib/pid4nfdi-training/docs/source/ark.rst

 ----------------

   * The ARK Alliance provides comprehensive information on ARKs, their functionalities and community: https://arks.org/
-  * ARK identifiers Wiki with `FAQ <https://wiki.lyrasis.org/display/ARKs/ARK+Identifiers+FAQ>`_
+  * ARK identifiers Wiki with `FAQ <https://arks.org/about/ark-faq-en/>`_
-  * About the `N2T (meta) resolver service <https://legacy-n2t.n2t.net/e/about.html>`_
+  * About the `N2T (meta) resolver service <https://arks.org/about/n2t-global-resolver/>`_

-  * A quick summary is provided by John Kunze and Donny Winston in “Getting started with ARK (Archival Resource Key) Persistent Identifiers” (2024): https://www.youtube.com/watch?v=-RkMGFCGRic
+  * A 30-minute summary is provided by John Kunze and Donny Winston in “Getting started with ARK (Archival Resource Key) Persistent Identifiers” (2024): https://www.youtube.com/watch?v=-RkMGFCGRic

 ----